Paras Kalnawat: Breakthrough and recognition (2020–2022)

-In March 2020, he signed on to portray the role of Samar Shah in Anupamaa opposite Anagha Bhosale and later on opposite Alma Hussein.
+In March 2020, he signed on to portray the role of Samar Shah in Anupamaa opposite former actress Anagha Bhosale and later on opposite actress Alma Hussein post Bhosale quit the show and acting.
 It turned out to be a turning point in his career as he became a household name as Samar due to the show's immediate success.

 He subsequently appeared in various music videos, including Tere Naal Rehna, Akhaa Vich, Khumariyaan, Yaar Ki Mehfil, and Baadal Barse.

 In July 2022, he announced his participation in the dance-based reality show Jhalak Dikhhla Jaa 10.
 However, this led to the termination of his three-year-long contract by Rajan Shahi, Anupamaa's producer, who termed the actor unprofessional because the show was scheduled to air on the rival channel Colors TV.
 Kalnawat revealed that he had already informed the makers about this conflict and they had asked him to choose between both shows.
 He chose Jhalak for his career growth, claiming his ouster to be a PR tactic in support of his former co-actor Anagha's allegations of set politics by the makers.
 He later revealed many dark secrets of the production house.
 He also confirmed that he would be paired up with choreographer Shweta Sharda for the reality show.
 On 6 November 2022, he was eliminated in the season's first double elimination, finishing in 10th place.

 Further work (2023–present)

-From March 2023, he portrayed Rajveer Arora Luthra opposite Sana Sayyad and later on opposite Adrija Roy in Zee TV's Kundali Bhagya until the show off-aired in December 2024.
-From June 2025 to August 2025, he is playing Aditya Kashyap opposite Anchal Sahu post generation leap in Colors TV's Parineetii.
+From March 2023, he portrayed Rajveer Arora alias Rudraksh Luthra opposite Sana Sayyad and later on opposite Adrija Roy in Zee TV's Kundali Bhagya until the show off-aired in December 2024.
+From June 2025 he played Aditya Kashyap opposite Anchal Sahu post generation leap in Colors TV's Parineetii until the show went off-aired in August 2025.

+Kalnawat marked his return to OTT through sixth edition of MX Player's Campus Beats as Sumer alongside Shantanu Maheshwari and Shruti Sinha in April 2026.